Software fault tolerance: Introduction

-The only thing constant is change.
+In software systems, change is a constant.
 This is certainly more true of software systems than almost any phenomenon, not all software change in the same way so software fault tolerance methods are designed to overcome execution errors by modifying variable values to create an acceptable program state.
 The need to control software fault is one of the most rising challenges facing software industries today.
 Fault tolerance must be a key consideration in the early stage of software development.

 There exist different mechanisms for software fault tolerance, among which: